viniciusbn/unifi-pihole-container/pihole/README.md

 1. Clone the repository
 ```
 gh repo clone viniciusbn/unifi-pihole-container
-cd unifi-pihole-container/unificontroller
+cd unifi-pihole-container/pihole
 ```
 2. Create the .env file

 You need to create a .env file in the root directory of the repository.
 This file will contain environment variables used by the Docker Compose setup.
 Below is a template for the .env file:
 ```
-MONGO_USER=your_mongo_username
+WEBPASSWORD="your_access_password"
-MONGO_PASS=your_mongo_password
+VIRTUAL_HOST="your_virtual_hostname"
-MONGO_HOST=unifi-db
+FTLCONF_LOCAL_IPV4="127.0.0.1"
-MONGO_DBNAME=unifi
+PIHOLE_DNS_="your_external_dns_services" #Ex: "1.1.1.1;4.4.4.4"
 ```
-Replace your_mongo_username, your_mongo_password, and unifi with your desired MongoDB username, password, and database name respectively.
+Replace variables values as you needed.

 3. Start the services
 ```
 docker-compose up -d
 ```
-This command will start the MongoDB and Unifi Network Application containers in detached mode.
+This command will start the Pihole container in detached mode.

-4. Access the Unifi Network Application
+4. Access the Pihole Application

-Once the containers are up and running, you can access the Unifi Network Application web interface by navigating to https://localhost:8443 in your web browser.
+Once the containers are up and running, you can access the Pihole Application web interface by navigating to https://localhost/admin/login.php in your web browser.

 5. Stopping the services